-The tick can be found anywhere on the cat's body, but particularly on it's neck, back, or head.
+The tick can be found anywhere on the dog's body, but particularly on it's neck, back, or head.

-The tick climbs onto its host from the ground or drops off of tall grass when it feels the vibrations created by it as it's passing.
+The tick climbs onto the dog from the ground or drops off of tall grass when it feels the vibrations created by it as it's passing.

 It will stay on it's hosts for 3 to 14 days and will let go once it has had it's blood meal.